 Robberies and assaults continue to occur regularly on intercity and Guayaquil’s urban buses.
-Bus drivers often make illegal stops to pick up passengers on express routes, especially on the Guayaquil–Cuenca and Guayaquil–Riobamba routes.
+Bus drivers often make illegal stops to pick up passengers.

-The Ecuadorian government has installed GPS units on buses to track their routes, where they stop and for how long, in an effort to improve security.
+The Ecuadorian government has installed GPS units on many buses to track their routes in an effort to improve security.
 These installations often include panic buttons issued by ECU 911 Operations Centre.

 - Only use registered taxis

-- Do not hail taxis on the street
+- Do not hail unofficial taxis on the street

 Pirate attacks and armed robbery against ships occur in coastal waters.
 Mariners should take appropriate precautions.